 Reaching your SPA on or after 6 April 2016

 The existing two-tier system, as described in the section above, has been replaced by a single-tier system as of 6 April 2016.

 To qualify for the new State Pension, you will need at least 10 qualifying years on your National Insurance (NI) record.
 If you entered the NI system on or after 6 April 2016 you will need at least 35 qualifying years to get the full new State Pension.
-You will receive a proportionate amount of the full new State Pension (less a deduction if you have ever been contracted out of the State Additional Pension) if you have between 10 and 34 qualifying years.
+You will receive a proportionate amount of the new State Pension (less a deduction if you have ever been contracted out of the State Additional Pension) if you have between 10 and 34 qualifying years.